Sharanya9669/dmbi/Viva.md

 What is naive based Classifier ?

 What is regression ?
+Regression is a statistical measure used in finance, investing and other disciplines that attempts to determine the strength of the relationship between one dependent variable (usually denoted by Y) and a series of other changing variables (known as independent variables).
 What is multiple liner regression ?

 How to increase the classification accuracy ?